marketing-done-right/dynamic-pages-creator/README.md

 # Dynamic Pages Creator with SEO

-Dynamic Pages Creator with SEO is a WordPress plugin that automates the creation of web pages based on predefined titles and dynamically assigns SEO meta tags to enhance search engine visibility.
+Dynamic Pages Creator with SEO is a WordPress plugin that automates the creation of web pages based on predefined keywords and dynamically assigns SEO meta tags to enhance search engine visibility.

 ## Authors